mozilla/remote-settings/docs/adr/adr_004_server_side_filtering.md

 ### Option 4 - Implement dynamic signatures

-With this solution we sign every server response dynamically.
+With this solution we sign every server response dynamically, and put the signature in HTTP response headers.

 - **Complexity**: Medium.
 In terms of architecture, this would introduce any real complexity/
 - **User experience**: Good, users edit a single collection.